bioXgeo/neotropical_frugivores/code/readme.md

 - 4_mammal_merge_pantheria: merge final dataset for mammals with PanTHERIA dataset

 - 5_database_final_edits: final additions to the database.
-Merge in range size calculations an add column for presence of taxonomic disparities
+Merge in range size calculations and add column for presence of taxonomic disparities

 ## L1
 The L1 subfolder contains scripts for Level-1 analysis, mainly calculating database statistics.
 Specifically:
-- database_analyses - statistical anaylses of database for birds and mammals
+- database_analyses: statistical anaylses of database for birds and mammals

 ## L2
 The L2 subfolder contains scripts for Level-2 analysis, mainly visualization of the database.
 Specifically: